Productboard’s Portal closes the gap between product teams and their customers

 Hubert Palan further explains:

 Looking to the future, product managers have a lot to look forward to.
-Jackie Bavaro, the Head of Product at Asana, recently hypothesized that the biggest development in the field over the next five years will be cheaper, faster ways of gathering customer feedback and validating problems so “PMs will be able to make even more informed, customer-focused decisions.”
-With the productboard Portal, that vision may come to fruition sooner than anticipated.
-Product excellence awaits.
+Jackie Bavaro, the Head of Product Management at Asana, hypothesized that over the next five years, there will be cheaper, faster ways of gathering customer feedback and validating problems.
+Therefore “PMs will be able to make even more informed, customer-focused decisions.”
+With the Productboard Portal, that vision may come to fruition sooner than anticipated.